On this page:

 An agent’s representative is employed by or acts for a licensed estate agent, and with written authority can perform any of the legal functions of that estate agent.
 For example, an agent’s representative can act as a salesperson or property manager, but cannot operate an estate agency business.

-An agency authority is a binding agreement between a client (usually a seller or landlord) and estate agency, for the sale, lease or management of real estate.
+An agency authority is a binding agreement between a client (usually a seller or residential rental provider) and estate agency, for the sale, lease or management of real estate.
 Among other matters, it details the agreed commission, marketing expenses and outgoings.

 An agency authority must include the information and statements required by the Estate Agents Act 1980, and be signed by the client and the estate agent (or the agent’s representative on behalf of the agency).